Mockly API

 - Authentication — how Bearer tokens work and how to manage keys.

-- POST /chat/render — full reference for image and video renders.
+- POST /render — full reference for image and video renders.

 - Exports — status polling and downloads.